 Let’s move back to Schrage.

 He maintains that most organizations fail to understand the importance of collaboration in an economy fueled by knowledge.
-Although he was writing in 1990, I suspect the situation hasn’t improved much.
+Although he wrote in 1990, I suspect the situation hasn’t improved much.

 Schrage structures his argument with some bold pronouncements.